wisdom-parts/ARC-raider/README.md

 When life gives you an [Abstraction and Reasoning Corpus](https://github.com/fchollet/ARC), make a weld!

-## Approach
+## Approach Overview

 Create a pile of [Wisdom](https://github.com/wisdom-parts/wisdom-kotlin) parts that implement the ARC priors.
 Specifically, these "ARC parts" implement a DSL with two missions:

 * Generate any ARC input grid.
+(Ensure complete coverage by including catch-all parts, such as an imp that stamps an arbitrary grid pattern at an arbitrary location.
+But also regularize to penalize using these.)

 * Transform any input-generation clan into the corresponding output-generation clan.

-Ensure complete coverage by including catch-all parts, such as an imp that stamps an arbitrary grid pattern at an arbitrary location.
-But also regularize to penalize using these.

 By randomly sampling the space of ARC clans, train deep neural nets to invert the operations performed by the ARC parts:

 * Given an ARC input grid, work backward to assemble an "input-generation" clan that emits it.

 * Given an input-generation clan and an ARC output grid, work backward to assemble an "output-transformation" clan that maps the input-grid-generation clan into an "output-generation" clan that emits the output grid.

-Also by sampling ARC clans, train a neural net to estimate the likelihood a given candidate solution will give the correct answer when run against a given input-generation clan.
+Also by sampling ARC clans, train a neural net to estimate the likelihood that a given candidate solution will give the correct answer when run against a given input-generation clan.
 Take into account the candidate's success rate across a few training pairs.